 When there is a COVID-19 infection, the school will:

 Isolate case and exclude the individual from school for 10 days from symptom onset or test date

-Identify contacts and quarantine exposed contacts (likely entire cohort for 14 days after the last date the case was present at school while infectious)
+Quarantine exposed close contacts (14 days after the last date the case was present at school while infectious)

-Recommend testing of contacts, prioritize testing for symptomatic contacts.
-Quarantine time will not be shortened from the 14 days.
+Recommend testing of close contacts, prioritize testing of symptomatic contacts.

 Disinfection and cleaning of classroom and primary spaces where case spent significant time

 School remains open.
-Learning and teaching will occur remotely for the cohort.
+Learning and teaching will resume remotely for quarantined individuals.

 If the individual who tested positive is a student who has a sibling or siblings, the sibling(s) will likely have been in close contact with the student.
 If it is determined that someone has been in close contact with a confirmed COVID-19 case:

 Recommend testing (and individual will remain in 14-day quarantine)